PatchMixolydic/spinel/README.md

 Right now, Spinel is in a very early state, so it is probably not too interesting to contribute to right now.
-However, if you are interested on getting on board once user mode applications are possible, please note that to keep Spinel from turning into Flamewar Central, there is a basic [code of conduct](https://github.com/Sparkpin/spinel/blob/master/CodeOfConduct.md) for contributors.
+However, if you are interested on getting on board once user mode applications are possible, please note that to prevent against flamewars, there is a basic
+[code of conduct](https://github.com/Sparkpin/spinel/blob/master/CodeOfConduct.md)
+for contributors.
 These rules should be fairly obvious, but feel free to have a look at them.